 For us, integrity is everything.
 It means doing the right thing according to our five sustainability values: responsible sourcing, minimising waste, sustainable packaging, artisanal craftsmanship and women empowerment.
 Together, these commitments guide and distinguish MAKAL.

 We care about responsible sourcing

 We only source materials from suppliers that we know are committed to responsible production.
 We pay scrupulous attention to our supply chain to ensure that our business partners reflect our respect for people, communities and the environment.

 We are members of the Responsible Jewellery Council (RJC) and follow the industry standards it sets.
 Our founder’s family mine in Central America, from where we first sourced gold nuggets for our first collection, was the first of its kind to be fully certified by the RJC.
 Today, all our nuggets are sourced from known and trusted artisanal mines in Canada.
 Our materials are sourced in line with the requirement of our Supplier Code of Conduct, which includes are commitment to uphold a range of environmental and social standards.

 We are also proud to be the one of the first members of the Gemstone and Jewellery Community Platform, through which we will be engaging and communicating with our suppliers and enabling them to access training and the resources they need to meet international standards.
 Our suppliers are subject to our due diligence procedures to ensure that they meet our environmental and social values.

-All the coloured gemstones in our collections are from suppliers that meet the highest industry standards.
+The Emeralds in our collections are sourced from suppliers that meet our values for responsible sourcing and production.
 MAKAL’s staff have visited the mines in Colombia to verify their performance and understand the route the gemstones take from the mines to our workshops in Europe.
 All the coloured gemstones in our collections are from suppliers that meet the highest industry standards and are registered on the Gemstone Jewellery platform Community.